MooersLab/jointprob1D/README.md

 - 10 PPLs
 - 11 Appendical Topics (many theory topics are nicely summarized here )

 Daniel Slutsky leads the meetings.
 Ryan Onsinger is the community organizer.
+The SciCloj community sponsers the jointprob events.
+This community is developing scientific computing tools in Clojure.

 These are the quiding principles for the group (Thanks to Ryan Onsinger!):